klauspost/shutdown/README.md

 Also there are some things to be mindful of:
 * Notifiers **can** be created inside shutdown code, but only for stages **following** the current.
 So stage 1 notifiers can create stage 2 notifiers, but if they create a stage 1 notifier this will never be called.
-* Timeout cannot be changed once shutdown has been initiated.
-It will remain what it was when shutdown was started.
+* Timeout can be changed once shutdown has been initiated, but it will only affect the **following** stages.
 * Notifiers returned from a function (eg. FirstFunc) can be used for selects.
 They will be notified, but the shutdown manager will not wait for them to finish, so using them for this is not recommended.
 * If a panic occurs inside a shutdown function call in your code, the panic will be recovered and **ignored** and the shutdown will proceed.
 A message is printed to `log`.
 If you want to handle panics, you must do it in your code.
 * When shutdown is initiated, it cannot be stopped.